-Following a month of campaigning from seniors performing as various candidates and political action committee (PAC) special interest groups, this year’s Election Simulation concluded as registered students cast their ballot just a day before this year’s actual presidential election.
+Following a month of campaigning from seniors performing as various candidates and members of political action committee (PAC) special interest groups, this year’s Election Simulation concluded as registered students cast their ballot just a day before the actual 2024 presidential election.

 - President: Kamala Harris (D)